epccs/RPUftdi/Host2Remote/README.md

 The I2C address is 0x29 (dec 41).
 It is organized as an array of read or write commands.

-0: reads this shields RPU_BUS addrss
+0: reads this shields RPU_BUS addrss (default is '0')
 1: writes this shields RPU_BUS address (not implemented)
 2: reads the address sent when DTR/RTS toggles (not implemented)
 3: writes the address to send when DTR/RTS toggles (not implemented)